cakephp/docs/en/core-libraries/logging.rst

 .. note::

-    In debug mode missing directories will be automatically created to avoid unnecessary errors thrown when using the FileEngine.
+    Missing directories will be automatically created to avoid unnecessary errors thrown when using the FileEngine.

 .. _syslog-log: